GCDigitalFellows/ArduinoTutorial/ArduinoTutorial.md

 * ...and considered further possibilities for physical computing-style projects.

-#To keep on learning...
+# To keep on learning...

 Join us at [Monday Maker Hours](https://gcdi.commons.gc.cuny.edu/monday-maker-hours/) at the [GC Maker Space](https://gcdi.commons.gc.cuny.edu/gc-maker-space/), located in the [GC Digital Scholarship Lab](https://gcdsl.commons.gc.cuny.edu/), Room 7414 at The Graduate Center, CUNY.
 We have Arduinos, a variety of sensors, LEDs, piezos, and other physical computing equipment for experimenting and project prototyping.
 All levels and perspectives welcome!
 [Contact us](https://docs.google.com/forms/d/e/1FAIpQLSeLwRoCkz5NPPLh0vYMOQPqyA5H3fbWn5ga2-F8M-pQvrg5IA/viewform?c=0&w=1) for more information.

-#One more thing: we want your feedback!

-##Please fill out our feedback form [here](https://docs.google.com/forms/d/e/1FAIpQLSfNW2FJXd236V3zCtJXHLiJrKETEXqVms-qTxHaYN_h8GCA_A/viewform).
-Thank you for coming to our workshop!